temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ```
 <!--SNIPEND-->

-In the Workflow method, create a loop that checks if `_subscribed` is `True`.
-If it is set to `True`, start the Activity.
+The Workflow method, uses a loop that checks if `_subscribed` is `True`.
+If it is set to `True`, then the Workflow [starts the Activity](https://python.temporal.io/temporalio.workflow.html#start_activity).

-The `while` loop starts the Activity with the `start_activity()` function.
 Exactly one method name must have this decorator and must be defined on an `async def` method.
 The method’s arguments are the Workflow’s arguments, which in this example takes the Activity Type, an object or data class, and a `Schedule-To-Close Timeout`.

 The loop increments the`_count` attribute and calls the `send_email` Activity with the current `ComposeEmail` object.
 The loop will continue as long as the `_subscribed` attribute is `True`.
 The loop also includes a sleep statement that causes the workflow to pause for three seconds between email sends.

-Now that you've developed a Workflow Definition, let's develop an Activity to execute a function.
+Now that you've developed a Workflow Definition, let's develop an Activity to execute your email function.

 ## Develop Activity

 An Activity is a normal function or method execution that's intended to execute a single, well-defined action (either short or long-running).

 Create a new file called `activities.py` and develop an Activity Definition by using the `@activity.defn` decorator and write a function that mocks sending an email.

 ```bash
 nano activities.py